ColbySawyer7/Lab_Installation/README.md

 ## Usage

 ### Instance Specific Information
-To update parameters for your specific instance please refer to the UPDATE.md (Recommended for security if not using GUI)
+To update parameters for your specific instance please refer to the UPDATE.md (Recommended for security if not using GUI).
+Please note that the br_install tool will install (w/ elevated privilege) with generic r/w/e permissions on the application folders.
+This means any user on the same device WILL see the application source.
+You will have to manually manage these folders permission to change that.
+[More Information on changing permissions in Ubuntu](https://help.ubuntu.com/community/FilePermissions)

 ### General Help
     sudo python3 br_install.py --help